trezzuri/erpnext-docs/docs/en/setting-up/articles/set-language.md

 ### 1.3 Save User

-On saving User after selecting the language, your ERPNext account will refresh automatically and will be translated to your preferred language.
+On saving User after selecting the language, your SOMA account will refresh automatically and will be translated to your preferred language.

 If you are a System Manager, you will be able to change the language for other users as well.